nico1monte/my_r74n_infinitechef_mods/mods/break_it!.js/readme.md

 If you breaks it appears the unknown ingredient (This ingredient it's no from mod.) <img src="https://r74n.com/shapes/png/unknown.png"> < Shape

+You can find "Break It!" with typing `windows` or `breakitmod` on the search.

 ## Code

 For view the code click this arrow down (V)